AmbassadorGraveyard/ambassador-android-sdk/README.md

 ### Modifying Sharing Options

-Any sharing method can be disabled or reordered in customValues.xml.
+The share methods can be disabled or reordered in customValues.xml.
 The share methods allowed are Facebook, Twitter, LinkedIn, Email, and SMS.
 These strings are _not_ case sensitive.

 <img src="screenshots/socialArray.png" />